mrkaleArduinoLib/gbj_appbucket/README.md

 #### Description
 The method returns rain water volume in millimeters per square meter of the current rainfall.
-- The volume is calculated from the very first bucket tip until the recent tip.
+* The volume is calculated from the very first bucket tip until the recent tip.
-- During the pending rainfall its volume is suitable for publishing to the IoT platform as telemetry.
-- After a rainfall finish the rain volume is reset to zero.
+* After a rainfall finish the rain volume is reset to zero.

 #### Syntax
     float getVolume()